You can deploy the vCenter Server appliance to manage your vSphere environment.

 The administrator@your_domain_name user can proceed as follows:

-If you want to set up the vCenter Server Appliance to use an IPv6 address version, use the fully qualified domain name (FQDN) or host name of the appliance.
+If you want to set up vCenter Server to use an IPv6 address version, use the fully qualified domain name (FQDN) or host name of the appliance.
 To set up an IPv4 address, the best practice is to use the FQDN or host name of the appliance, because the IP address can change if assigned by DHCP.